jmorgancusick/audibene-devops-challenge/README.md

 * **Commits/Merges into ```master```**

     * Promotes code to master branch: This functionality is provided by Git.
 Deployment will not be run because of the aforementioned ```when``` directive and ```branch``` condition.

+# Assumptions

+# Further Comments

+* By default ```helm```, like ```kubectl```, uses a rolling deployment strategy.
+Blue/Green or canary deployment strategies could be configured

+* The Jenkinsfile and Dockerfile work in tandem to specify the ```django``` user id and group id inside the docker agent during the ```test``` stage.
+This is done to avoid:

+   1. Running as a root user inside the container.
+   2. Introducing a configuration dependency between the Jenkinsfile and Jenkins server.

+   When Jenkins uses a docker container as an agent, it mounts the current workspace to the container as a volume.
+This mounted volume is owned by the Jenkins server's ```jenkins``` user, or more precisely the ```jenkins``` user's user id and group id.
+In addition to mounting the volume, Jenkins sets the working directory for the container to the volume.
+Neither the volume nor the working directory can be overriden by the Jenkinsfile.
+All of this wouldn't be a problem, except for the fact that ```sh``` steps hang prior to execution if Jenkins does not have write access to the current directory.
+This is due to attempts to create cache files and files for redirecting stdout/stderr.